Sleitnick/png2ico/README.md

 The `png2ico` command line tool converts a list of PNG files into a single ICO file.

+## Install
+Download the latest release binary for your given platform.

 ## Usage
 ```sh
 # Convert a list of PNGs to a single ICO file: